schmogelg/BookList/README.md

 ![image](https://user-images.githubusercontent.com/80601208/175124678-8d6a2ac9-e1cc-4f22-9491-4002bfc2c8b8.png)

 ### Discover
-On this screen, it is possible to search through the thousands of books available in the Google Books API, and there are some search filtering options.
+On this screen, it's possible to search through the thousands of books available in the Google Books API, and there are some search filtering options.
 For each book found, some basic information is provided, as well as its description and the cover of the edition, if any.
-On this screen, it is also possible to add a searched book to any of the user's lists.
+On this screen, it's also possible to add a searched book to any of the user's lists.

 ![Discover](https://user-images.githubusercontent.com/80601208/175128694-9f72de32-9473-40ec-95f3-9893619b4526.gif)

 ### MyLists
-This is where user lists are managed, on this screen, it is possible to create edit or delete lists.
-It is also possible to view the books added to a given list along with basic information, it is also possible to exclude this book from the list.
+This is where user lists are managed, on this screen, it's possible to create edit or delete lists.
+It's also possible to view the books added to a given list along with basic information, it's also possible to exclude this book from the list.

 ![image](https://user-images.githubusercontent.com/80601208/175127191-591ce836-cd1f-4d0c-9a4b-a6fd9a903f20.png)

 ### MyAccount
-This screen is intended for managing the user account, here it is possible to edit all the information regarding the user, as well as change the access password.
+This screen is intended for managing the user account, here it's possible to edit all the information regarding the user, as well as change the access password.

 ![image](https://user-images.githubusercontent.com/80601208/175131164-b6a82e3b-02d7-492e-abf2-e9383333fa30.png)